Dhoom 3: Pre-release

 The title logo of the film was released in a video that credited the main roles of the film.
 The score for the video constituted paced beats and electric guitars and was released on Christmas 2012 through Yash Raj Film's official YouTube channel, confirming the film for a Christmas 2013 release.
 The first working as well as promotional poster was also released nearly a year prior.
 In August 2013, YRF released a motion poster of the film on YouTube, revealing the first look.
 It featured Aamir Khan with a hidden visage standing inside a tall building, looking at helicopters in the air through a glass window.
 A voiceover reveals that the Chicago police force is searching for a fugitive biker who vanished before he could be caught.
 The satellite rights of Dhoom 3 were sold at a record price of ₹750 million.

 The first teaser of Dhoom 3 was released on 5 September 2013 at 12 noon IST.
 The teaser achieved 6 million views on YouTube within 6 days, subsequently receiving 12 million views in 20 days.
 The film's teaser was also attached with the film Shuddh Desi Romance.
 On 25 October, Yash Raj Films launched a game based on the film for Windows Phones.
 Developed by 99Games Online (a subsidiary of Robosoft mobile games), the 3D game was set against the backdrop of Chicago and opens with a heist by the character played by Aamir Khan.
 Within 20 days of its launch, the game witnessed over 1 million downloads on the Windows Phone Marketplace and Nokia Store.
 The Android, iOS and Blackberry 10 version of the game was launched on 19 November 2013.
 Dhoom: 3 The Game crossed five million downloads across all platforms in less than seven weeks of its launch on 19 November 2013.
 Dhoom:3 mobile game surpassed 10 million downloads within three months since its release.

 The theatrical trailer was released in IMAX format on 30 October 2013 as well as on YouTube.
 PVR Cinemas began advance booking for selected shows of the film same day the trailer had released, witnessing sales of just under ₹20 million until 17 December 2013.

 Aamir Khan also promoted Dhoom 3 on the sets of Kaun Banega Crorepati.
-The publicity campaign included tie-ins with over 17 leading brands including Mattel (manufacture of limited edit action figures, model cars and bikes), Gulf Oil, CEAT, Bombay Dyeing, Archies for stationery and the LINE social messaging application, along with 183 other brands.
+The publicity campaign included tie-ins with over 17 leading brands including Mattel (manufacture of limited edition action figures, model cars and bikes), Gulf Oil, CEAT, Bombay Dyeing, Archies for stationery and the LINE social messaging application, along with 183 other brands.
 A marketing pact was also made with BMW Motorrad, which has revealed that its S1000RR and K1300R sport bikes would feature in the film.
 A special screening of Dhoom 3 was held at Yash Raj Studios on 19 December 2013.
 A special screening of Dhoom 3 that was attended by Raj Thackeray was organised on 22 December 2013.